tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 ![image](assets/en/chapter9/2.webp)

-October 31, 2008 marks the birth of a new financial technology: Bitcoin.
-On this day, Satoshi Nakamoto, the anonymous author of Bitcoin, presented his innovation to the world through an email sent to the mailing list of the cypherpunk, a community of cryptography enthusiasts dedicated to promoting privacy on the internet.
-This email contained a document called "White Paper," which presented the functioning of Bitcoin.
+October 31, 2008 marks the birth of the new financial technology that is Bitcoin.
+On this day, the anonymous Satoshi Nakamoto presented his innovation to the world through an email sent to the mailing list of the cypherpunks, a community of cryptography enthusiasts dedicated to promoting privacy on the internet.
+This email contained a document called "White Paper", which presented how Bitcoin worked.

 This initiative did not immediately generate enthusiasm, probably because of the previous failures in the attempts to create a digital cash systems.
 Nevertheless, this White Paper eventually became a reference for Bitcoin users and has been the subject of many debates in the Bitcoin ecosystem through the years.

 ![image](assets/en/chapter9/3.webp)

-On January 3, 2009, Satoshi officially inaugurated the Bitcoin network by creating the first block, also known as the "genesis block", which marked the launch of the Bitcoin blockchain.
+On January 3, 2009, Satoshi officially inaugurated the Bitcoin network by creating the first block, also known as the "Genesis block", which marked the launch of the Bitcoin blockchain.
 This block contains a revealing message reflecting the mission of Bitcoin: "03/jan/2009 Chancellor on brink of second bailout for banks."

 ![image](assets/en/chapter9/9.webp)